konverso-ai/open-chatbot-py-client/README.md

 ## Authors
 Initial implementation made by Konverso in 2020 by  Alexander Danilov and Amedee Potier (<amedee.potier@konverso.ai>)

+## See also

+The actual API standard specifications: <https://github.com/alliance-for-openchatbot/standard>

+The definition of the standard bot descriptor:  <https://openchatbot.io/domainbots>

+An easy to use Web Client to easily add on your website a widget connected to any chatbot: <https://github.com/ohoachuck/openchatbot-webclient>

 ## License
 This package is released under the MIT license.
 Consult the LICENSE file in this folder.